LCCuong/GraduationThesis/README.md

 # Graduation Thesis

-The reposity for a part of our graduation thesis at University of Information Technology (UIT-VNUHCM):
+The repository for a part of our graduation thesis at University of Information Technology (UIT-VNUHCM):

 **"BLACK-BOX SPARSE ADVERSARIAL ATTACK ON COMPUTER VISION MODELS\
 USING EVOLUTIONARY COMPUTATION."**